dovahkyyn/strider-task-manager/README.md

 # Strider Task Manager App

-#### Developed by Leandro Spagnoli using HTMl, CSS, JavaScript and React
+#### Developed by Leandro Spagnoli using HTML, CSS, JavaScript and React